kellivision/JavaDBAPILearn/README.md

 Learning automating Java connecting to MySQL DB, pulling data and pushing the data to an API

 # Details
 Create a MySQL DB.
-I created my DB by pulling a MySQL docker image:
+If creating DB by pulling a MySQL docker image, then:
 [Pull from docker](https://hub.docker.com/_/mysql)

-Start the container, then log in using Powershell (Windows):
+Start the container, create a network bridge, then log in using Powershell (Windows):

 `docker exec -it JavaDBSQL mysql -uroot -p`